ECEUSLI-at-Oregon-State/Avionics_Firmware/README.md

 # Avionics-Firmware
-This repository contains the firmware code and logs for OSU AIAA's avionics subsystem during the USLI 2019-2020 competition.
+This repository contains the firmware code and logs for the OSU AIAA USLI team's avionics system during the NASA USLI 2019-2020 competition.

 ## Subscale 1 - November 16, 2019
 - PCB from previous year's launch